 Bears are attracted to garbage, pet food, compost piles, fruit trees, and birdfeeders.
 DO remove birdfeeders and bird food from late March through November.
-Bears normally leave an area once they have sensed a human.
+Bears in natural settings normally leave an area once they have sensed a human.
 If you see a bear, enjoy it from a distance.
 Aggression by bears towards humans is exceptionally rare.
 DO make your presence known by making noise while hiking.
 Hike in groups.
-If you see a bear, make enough noise and wave your arms so the bear is aware of your presence.
+If you see a bear, make noise and wave your arms so the bear is aware of your presence.
 Bears occasionally attack livestock (chickens, goats, etc.) and damage beehives.
 DO protect livestock with electric fencing and move livestock into barns at night if possible.

 Bears are attracted to garbage, pet food, compost piles, fruit trees, and birdfeeders.